-On the site model, thirty-two (32) wind velocity measurement probes were located around the Proposed Development and other buildings and activity areas to determine conditions related to comfort and safety.
+On the site model, thirty-six (36) wind velocity measurement probes were located around the proposed Development and other buildings and activity areas to determine conditions related to comfort and safety.
 Figure 4 depicts probe locations at which pedestrian level wind velocity measurements were taken in the existing and proposed scenarios.
-For the existing setting, the subject building and townhouse blocks of Derry Brittania's North Draft Plan were removed, and the "existing" site model retested with the current site.
+For the existing setting, the subject building was removed, and the "existing" site model retested with the current site.